Food & Drink

 You could argue Melbourne’s demand for bread doesn’t have room for another bagel-specialised bakery, but owners Ben Vaughn and Michael Fee aren’t scared of a little competition.
 There are no shortcuts here: Mile End Bagels are baked in a wood-fired Canadian stonemason and boiled in honey water for a slightly sweeter aftertaste.

-The options here are bountiful, the staple go-to is either their smoked salmon number with rich sliced tomato, zesty red onion, or their Brisket pastrami with a hot and sweet mustard and cream cheese.
-Now operating in Fitzroy, Brunswick, Richmond and Hawthorn there are plenty of bagels for everyone.
+The options are bountiful, the staple being either their smoked salmon number with rich sliced tomato and zesty red onion, or their brisket pastrami with hot and sweet mustard and cream cheese.

 INSIDER INTEL

 • Every month, Mile End sling a new special.
-For July, wrap your two hands aorund the salami hot honey with provolone, pickled japapeños and tomato butter.
+Think salami hot honey with provolone, pickled japapeños and tomato butter, or sticky date toffee with sweet cream.

 READ MORE